 And I saw thrones, and they sat on them, and judgment was committed to them.
 Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands.
 And they lived and reigned with Christ for a thousand years.
 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
 Blessed and holy is he who has part in the first resurrection (Revelation 20:4-6).

-So from John's writings, we see that there was to be a first resurrection, followed by a time when "the rest of the dead" physically lived again (the second resurrection), and then followed by a time where "Death and Haydes" (those part of the third resurrection) are to be judged and to die a second time in the lake of fire.
+So from John's writings, we see that there was to be a first resurrection, followed by a time when "the rest of the dead" physically lived again (the second resurrection), and then followed by a time where the dead of the sea and "Death and Haydes" (those part of the third resurrection) are to be judged and those not found in the Book of Life will die a second time in the lake of fire.

 Perhaps it should be mentioned that according to Catholic scholars, the Christians that kept closest to the Apostle John's practices (sometimes called Nazarenes or Judaeo-Christians) did understand that there were three resurrections.
-Here is what the Catholic scholar Bagatti wrote:
+Here is what the Catholic scholar Bagatti wrote related to a late fourth century Greco-Roman bishop:

 St. Gregory of Nyssa…he himself was not considered a true Christian by some who held the three resurrections, the millenarianism, the restoration of the Temple with bloody sacrifices; these are all doctrines of the Judaeo-Christians (Bagatti, Bellarmino.
 Translated by Eugene Hoade.
 The Church from the Circumcision.
 Nihil obstat: Marcus Adinolfi, 13 Maii 1970.
 Imprimi potest: Herminius Roncari, 14 Junii 1970.
 Imprimatur: +Albertus Gori, die 26 Junii 1970.
 Franciscan Printing Press, Jerusalem, 1971, p.11).

 So, near the end of the 4th century there were people that did not consider that the Constantinian Greco-Romans were Christians and they held to the doctrine of three resurrections.
-Like the Judea-Christians mentioned above, we in the genuine Church of God do believe in the three resurrections, millenarianism, the restoration of bloody sacrifices (but we do not believe that a Temple has to be rebuilt in this age for that to occur--nor is it clear that was a required position by the Judaeo-Christians of the late 4th century—but we do accept that will occur in the millennium as per Zecharian 14:21).
+Like the Judea-Christians mentioned above, we in the Continuing Church of God do believe in the three resurrections, millenarianism, the restoration of bloody sacrifices (but we do not believe that a Temple has to be rebuilt in this age for that to occur--nor is it clear that was a required position by the Judaeo-Christians of the late 4th century—but we do accept that will occur in the millennium as per Zecharian 14:21) and we oppose the need for new altars in which the Greco-Romans believe that they are regularly sacrificing Jesus on (the Bible says Jesus only needed to be sacrificed once--Romans 6:10; Hebrews 7:27; 9:12; 10:10).
+While we do teach that Mary was the mother of Jesus and that Jesus is now God, since Mary cannot grant divinity and Jesus emptied Himself of His divinity when He came in the flesh (Philippians 2:7) and did not retain it until after His resurrection (cf. John 20:28), we do not use the expression "Mother of God" to describe Mary (see also Mary, the Mother of Jesus and the Apparitions).

 Ignatius of Antioch, in the early second century, wrote: